FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/01/_index.md

   * Interact with FortiGate GUI and CLI, to build security policy sets, and deploy them
   * Test traffic flows in an example environment and use FortiGate deployed as an autoscale group to control traffic flows
-  * Configure FortiManager to manage a Fortigate Autoscale Group
-  * Configure FortiAnalyzer to collect and analyze logs from FortiGate Autoscale Group
-  * Learn how to use FortiGate Autoscale to protect AWS workloads in common architecture patterns
-  * Configure SDN Connectors to integrate FortiGate with VPC Tagged objects and dynamic policy creation
   * Deploy a FortiGate Autoscale Group into an existing customer environment.
 This is different from deploying a FortiGate Autoscale Group in a demo environment, as it requires the use of existing AWS resources and VPCs.
 This would be a common use case for a customer who wants to protect their existing AWS workloads with FortiGate Autoscale Group.